GoekeLab/bambu/README.md

 ### Use precalculated annotation objects

-You can also use precalculated annotations:
+You can also use precalculated annotations.

 If you plan to run ***bambu*** more frequently, we recommend to save the bambuAnnotations object.